ynput/ayon-documentation/website/docs/ayon_launcher_artist_basic.md

 ---

 :::info
-This page explains the basic usage of AYON Launcher.
-Where it explains the Tray Menu and how to use different actions.
+This page explains the basic usage of AYON Launcher, including the Tray Menu and how to use different actions.
 :::

 ## Intro